What is Playwright?

 Frequently Asked Questions

-Restrict automation credentials to staging, block test hits from analytics, and respect robots and terms on third-party sites.
-Ethical boundaries reduce harm, legal exposure, and noisy data that can confuse fraud models.
+Restrict automation credentials to staging environments, block test hits from production analytics, and respect robots.txt plus site terms on third-party properties.
+Ethical boundaries reduce legal exposure and keep test traffic out of fraud models.
+Never point automation at live ad campaigns or competitor sites without permission.